-Rocket Internet is infamous for employing what I like to call a Full Copy model, copying successful startups in the US and attempting to mass export a clone to Europe, Asia and Africa.
+Rocket Internet is infamous for employing what I like to call a Startup Cloning model, copying successful startups in the US and attempting to mass export a clone to Europe, Asia and Africa.
 Sometimes it has been successful and at times, it has failed badly.
 The times it has succeeded it was fulfilling a need without any incumbents in the market or was able to snuff them out with big marketing numbers (rather than innovating/enhancing).

 Key Takeaways of Competitive Mimicry